JohannesBuchner/PyMultiNest/doc/index.rst

 ------------------------------

-This is the documentation for two python modules for Bayesian analysis, parameter estimation and model selection: pymultinest and pyapemost.
+This is the documentation for two python modules for Bayesian analysis, parameter estimation and model selection: pymultinest and pycuba.

 * :doc:`PyMultiNest <pymultinest>` interacts with **MultiNest**, a Nested Sampling Monte Carlo library.
-* :doc:`PyAPEMoST <pyapemost>` interacts with **APEMoST**, a Markov Chain Monte Carlo inference engine.
 * :doc:`PyCuba <pycuba>` interacts with **cuba**, a library for various numerical integration methods.

 Get PyMultiNest
 -------------------------------

-Follow the instructions in the :doc:`installation guide <install>`.
+* Follow the instructions in the :doc:`installation guide <install>`.

-You can download the source code from the `code repository <https://github.com/JohannesBuchner/PyMultiNest>`_.
+* You can download the source code from the `GitHub code repository <https://github.com/JohannesBuchner/PyMultiNest>`_.

 Citing PyMultiNest
 -------------------------------